mtov/engsoftmoderna/en/chapter1.md

 1\.
-According to Frederick Brooks, software development faces essential difficulties (for which there is no silver bullet) and accidental ones (for which there is always a solution).
+According to Frederick Brooks, software development faces essential difficulties (for which there is no silver bullet) and accidental ones (for which there is a solution).
 Give an example of an accidental difficulty you have experienced while implementing programs, even small ones.
 Suggestion: they can be related to tools you have used,